sebastianbrzustowicz/Market-tracker-MERN/README.md

 ## Available Scripts

-In the project directory, you can run:
+In both server and client directory, you can run:

 ```
 npm start